List of Future GPX Cyber Formula characters: Drivers

 Born in Switzerland, August 11, 1997, blood type O. Her hobby is snowboarding.

 She made her debut at the 11th event as the second female CF driver in 8 years.
 At first, she was called the queen of retirements, but from the 12th race onward, she often finished in the middle and lower positions, and showed that she could make up for it with her results.
 She was recognized for her success and moved to Stormzender to replace Heinel, who had retired, and struggled in the unfamiliar Spiegel circuit.
-Her best result in the finals was only 5th, but she finished more races than Gudelhian, so she must have contributed to the maturation of Spiegel.
+Her best result in the finals was only 5th, but she finished more races than Guderian, so she must have contributed to the maturation of Spiegel.
 She had a license to run anything on land, and she said that she or Kaga were the champions of the types of races she ran.

-She is mature for her age, and she makes light of Gudelhian.
+She is mature for her age, and she makes light of Guderian.
 Her female rivalry with Gallagher is noteworthy.